Lukas-T-W/SIGWfast/README.md

 ## Troubleshooting

-SIGWfast has been written for python3 and will not work with python2.
+SIGWfast has been written for python 3 and will not work with python 2.
 It has been developed using python 3.9.7 and "conda" for environment and package management, but has also been tested on python 3.8.
 The development machine was a Macbook Pro with a M1 CPU and running MacOS 12.1 Monterey.
 Python was installed in its x86 version and was running on the M1 chip via the Rosetta2 translator.
 SIGWfast has also been tested on Ubuntu 20.04.4 and Windows Server 2019 running on a CPU with Intel x86 architecture.

 ### Compiling the C++ module